creamakerspace/website/content/classes/cnc-router-signs.md

 - Dress accordingly for a woodshop (closed-toe shoes required, tie back long hair, and avoid loose clothing/accessories that may get caught by equipment).
 - Optionally, you may bring your own personal safety equipment (eye & ear protection); we provide this if you don't have your own.
 - Optionally, you may bring a laptop for working on your sign design.
+- Optionally, you may bring materials for finishing for your sign (e.g. paint, stain, finish).